People

 Daniela Pierro

-Daniela Pierro is a second-year PhD student studying host-microbe interactions across multiple scales–from the molecular to ecological level.
+Daniela Pierro is a PhD candidate studying host-microbe interactions across multiple scales–from the molecular to ecological level.
 She is interested in how these relationships impact the adaptive potential of marine invertebrates, including coral and anemones, in the context of anthropogenic climate change.

 Ethan Rothschild